ZanSara/new-haystack-pipeline-draft/proposal/0000-drop_basecomponent.md

 # Adoption strategy

-Old and new Pipeline and actions are going to be, in most cases, fully incompatible.
+Old and new Pipeline, Nodes and actions are going to be, in most cases, fully incompatible.

 We must provide a migration script that can convert their existing pipeline YAMLs into the new ones.